 ‘Blue Zones’ identify pockets of people throughout the world where the population live the longest and healthiest lives, with the lowest rates of chronic disease.
-These include the Barbagia region of Sardinia, with the world’s highest concentration of male centenarians, Ikaria, Greece, with one of the world’s lowest rates of middle age mortality and Okinawa, Japan, where females over 70 are the longest-lived population in the world.
+These include the Barbagia region of Sardinia, with the world’s highest concentration of male centenarians, Ikaria, Greece, with one of the world’s lowest rates of middle age mortality and Okinawa, Japan (pictured above), where females over 70 are the longest-lived population in the world.

 We are increasingly aware that our lifestyle choices have a far greater impact on our life expectancy and susceptibility to certain diseases than our genetic makeup.
 The ‘Danish Twin Study’ established that only around 20% of how long the average person lives is determined by genes and it’s our lifestyle habits which have the power to enhance life-longevity.
 Research also suggests that most of us have the capacity to make it well into our early 90’s and largely without chronic disease.
-However, the average person’s life expectancy could increase by 10-12 years by adopting aspects of a ‘Blue Zones’ lifestyle.
+However, the average person’s life expectancy could increase by 10-12 years by adopting aspects of a ‘Blue Zone’ lifestyle.

 5 ways we can replicate the 'Blue Zone' longevity effect